mdmeacham/pyimi/README.md

 # pyimi

-pyimi is an unsupported, yet useful, python library for accessing IGEL's IMI.
+pyimi is an **unsupported**, yet useful, python library for accessing IGEL's IMI.

 ### Overview
   - Query for information about your IGEL endpoints